jessicalhuang/python_focus_group/README.md

 ## Session_06
 more_strings.py: A Python script that shows how to index, and manipulate strings
 session_06_extra: A Python script in which I practice using string functions

+## Session_07
+numeric_types.py: A Python script that shows the different types of variables numerics can be stored as type_casting.py: A Python script that shows how to cast variable type expressions.py: A Python script that shows how to do mathematical expressions complex_math.py: A Python script that imports the function math to do additional mathematical expressions
+session_07_extra: A Python script in which I practice using mathematical expressions